 Meal planning…it saves us money, saves us time, and helps us eat healthier!!
 What’s not to love?!
-I hope these meal planning ideas will get you on the right path to thinking LESS about what’s for dinner!
+I hope this guide will teach you how to meal plan, free you from guilt when you follow your meal plan imperfectly, and will help you think LESS about what’s for dinner!

-Although the spreadsheets and algorithms and meal planning boot camps on the internet may make you feel otherwise, I FIRMLY believe meal planning doesn’t have to be complicated!
+Although the spreadsheets and algorithms and meal planning boot camps on the internet may make you feel otherwise, I FIRMLY believe learning how to meal plan doesn’t have to be complicated!
 For me it is so much less stress when I know what we are eating and when we are eating it.

 The glory of meal planning is you think about it once for the whole week (or two weeks or month or whatever floats your boat) and then you don’t have to think about it again!
 You just have to execute on your predetermined decisions.

 How to Meal Plan As a Busy Mom

 Take a peek at what you have going on–small group, night at the ball park, working late, etc. Put those events on your meal plan so you can eliminate nights you are cooking at home.

 I meal plan one week at a time, but if you prefer to do it in two week intervals that’s totally fine!
 You do you, girl!
 My brain can only think ahead in one week intervals.

 Also, we generally eat out once a week and I always put that on my meal plan first!
 Be realistic.
 It’s okay for pizza night to be part of the meal plan–it definitely is at our house!!
 (P.S.
 You can still make healthier decisions when you’re eating out!
 Check out this series for more tips on healthy eating out. )

 Your next step is to take pen to paper (or whatever is your virtual version of that) and put down your meals.

 I’ve created this Downloadable PDF Meal Planner for you to get started with!
 It has spots for all your breakfasts, lunches, and dinners for the week!
 Plus a spot for your grocery list and to jot down anything extra you don’t want to forget!